GameBoy/gameboy.github.io/wiki/commonissues.md

 category: Wiki

 ---
-All of these issues are covered in the [full wiki page](repairs) (most with more info) but this is just a quick document to detail the most common issues.
+All of these issues are covered in the relevant [console page](../consoles) (most with more info) but this is just a quick document to detail the most common issues.

 ## **Game Pak Problems**